hrektts/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image9]

 Next, I calculated the radius of curvature of the lins.
 I used Bourne's method as descrived in his website " Interactive Mathematics"[[1](#bourne)].
 I did this in [lines 598 through 600](./src/find_lane.py#L598-L600) and [lines 411 through 416](./src/find_lane.py#L411-L416) in my code in `find_lane.py`

+### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 Finally, I plotted back down onto the road such that the lane area is identified clearly.
 I implemented this step in [lines 632 through 653](./src/find_lane.py#L632-L653) in my code in `find_lane.py`.
 Here is an example of my result on a test image: